SainsburyWellcomeCentre/aeon_docs/readme.md

 The docs are built via Sphinx, and hosted via GitHub Pages at: sainsburywellcomecentre.github.io/aeon_docs/. `src/` is the Sphinx source directory, and the site is built and deployed from the `gh-pages` branch.
 This is handled by a GitHub actions workflow (`.github/workflows/docs_build_and_deploy.yml`).
 The build job is triggered on each PR, ensuring that the documentation build is not broken by new changes.
 The deployment job is only triggered whenever a tag is pushed to the main branch.

-All organizational details will eventually be available on the docs, but for now some useful info can be found in the sections below:

 ## Building the documentation locally